-Note 3.
+Note 4.
 Risks and Uncertainties

-The Company assesses liquidity in terms of its ability to generate cash to fund its operating, investing and financing activities.
 The Company's cash requirements for 2021 and beyond include expenses related to continuing development and clinical evaluation of its products, manufacture and supply costs, costs of regulatory filings, patent prosecution expenses and litigation expenses, expenses related to commercialization of its products, as well as costs to comply with the requirements of being a public company operating in a highly regulated industry.
-As of September 30, 2021, the Company had \$31,164 of cash and cash equivalents.
+As of March 31, 2021, we had \$27,498 of cash and cash equivalents.

-The Company has experienced a history of net losses.
-The Company's accumulated deficits totaled \$227,851 as of September 30, 2021.
-The net losses and accumulated deficits were partially offset by gross margins from sales of commercialized licensed and proprietary products, license fees, milestone and royalty payments from commercial licensees and co-development parties.
-The Company's funding requirements are met by its cash and cash equivalents, as well as its existing equity and debt offerings, including the Senior Secured Notes due 2025 (the "12.5% Notes").
+As of March 31, 2021, Aquestive has experienced a history of net losses and the Company's accumulated deficits totaled \$200,929 which have been partially funded by gross margins from sales of commercialized licensed and proprietary products, license fees, milestone and royalty payments from our commercial licensees and co-development parties, and with the balance of the related funding requirements met by the Company's equity and debt offerings, including the Senior Secured Notes due 2025 (the "12.5% Notes").
+In 2019, the Company raised funding totaling \$52,226, consisting of net proceeds of \$13,110 from the refinancing of debt in July 2019, \$37,295 from the public offering of 8,050,000 common shares in December 2019, and \$1,821 from the exercise of warrants in connection with the debt financing.